 • Alex Mayyasi

-Previously, I was a writer and editor at Priceonomics, a media startup in San Francisco, where I covered business, economics, and culture.
+Previously I was the founding editor of Gastro Obscura, the food publication from Atlas Obscura.
+Before that, I was a writer and editor at the media startup Priceonomics, where I covered business, economics, and culture.
 I also helped companies with their content marketing and communications.

 I lived in Cairo from 2011 to 2012, and in April 2016, I published a book with Egyptian democracy activist Ahmed Salah titled You Are Under Arrest For Masterminding the Egyptian Revolution (a Memoir).

-I also enjoy cycling, podcasts, and hiking trails.
+I also enjoy cycling, podcasts, and ube milkshakes.

 • My Projects